 Data Inventory

-The data is primarily stored in MS access, with all newly generated plans photos and calculations being digitally stored in the shared drive.
+The data is primarily stored in MS Access, with post-1984 records linked to photos, plans, model runs, and other documents that aredigitally stored on the shared drive.
 Historical plans and calculations are stored in paper format in file cabinets.

-A GIS file of dam access points is also maintained.
+A GIS file of dam access points is maintained separately.
 The point is placed at the accessible side of the dam, and the dam is considered to reside in the town where the access point is located.
-A Garmin GPS file is also maintained to facilitated emergency response.
-A summary of Dam Data inventory is provided in Table 27.
+A Garmin GPS file is also maintained to facilitate emergency response.
+A summary of the Dam Data inventory is provided in Table 27.